Completed applications must be submitted by the posted deadline date. Incomplete applications will not be considered.

 Your tax-deductible gift will help to bring one of the most successful international reading and writing interventions to struggling readers across North America.
 It's also a great way to celebrate special people or occasions.

-Grants and scholarships provide financial assistance for training, professional development, and other literacy efforts.
+Grants and scholarships provide financial assistance for training, professional development, and other early literacy efforts.

 Three generous RRCNA associate members are funding grants that will help schools fund training for 45 new Reading Recovery teachers in the 2015-16 school year.
 The grants were awarded to Reading Recovery university training centers (UTCs) in the United States to assist in covering the costs of initial training of new Reading Recovery teachers that expand implementation in one or more school districts the UTC oversees.

 $30,000 to train 30 new teachers